Chapter 2.60

 1. Compost products are not available within a reasonable amount of time;

-2. Available compost products do not meet existing standards for health, quality, and safety;
+3. Available compost products do not meet existing standards for health, quality, and safety; and/or

 D. The city shall give priority to purchasing compost products from companies that produce compost locally, are certified by a nationally recognized organization, and produce compost products that are derived from municipal solid waste compost programs and meet the quality standards comparable to standards adopted by the Washington State Department of Transportation or the Washington State Department of Ecology.

-E. On December 31st of even-numbered years, the city shall submit a report to the Washington State Department of Ecology covering the previous year’s compost procurement activities.
+E. By March 31, 2025, and each March 31st thereafter, the city shall submit a report to the Washington State Department of Ecology covering the previous year’s compost procurement activities.
 At the minimum, the report shall contain the following:

-1. The total tons of organic material diverted;
+1. The total tons of organic material diverted, and the facility or facilities used for processing;

 2. The volume and cost of compost purchased by the city; and